CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 returns a fixed step handler to register to the propagator.
-If ephemerides must be split into different segments, in order to prevent interpolation between two time ranges separated by a discrete event like a maneuver, then a new step handler must be retrieved using the `newSegment()` method at discrete event time and a new propagator must be used.
+If ephemerides must be split into different segments, in order to prevent interpolation between two time ranges separated by a discrete event like a maneuver, then a new step handler must be retrieved using the `newSegment()` method at discrete event time and a new propagator must be used (or `propagator.getMultiplexer().remove(oldSegmentHandler)` and `propagator.getMultiplexer().add(newSegmentHandler)` must be called appropriately).
 All segments will be gathered properly in the generated CCSDS message.
-Using the same propagator and same event handler would not work as expected.
-The propagator would run just fine through the discrete event that would reset the state, but the ephemeris would not be aware of the change and would just continue the same segment.
+Using the same propagator and same event handler would not work as expected: the propagator would run just fine through the discrete event that would reset the state, but the ephemeris would not be aware of the change and would just continue the same segment.
 Upon reading the message produced this way, the reader would not be aware that interpolation should not be